NOVOLOG Dailymed

 8.4 Pediatric Use

-The safety and effectiveness of NOVOLOG to improve glycemic control have been established in pediatric patients.
+The safety and effectiveness of NOVOLOG to improve glycemic control have been established in pediatric patients with diabetes mellitus.
 Use of NOVOLOG for this indication is supported by evidence from an adequate and well-controlled study in 283 pediatric patients with type 1 diabetes mellitus aged 6 to 18 years and from studies in adults with diabetes mellitus [see Adverse Reactions (6.1), Clinical Pharmacology (12.3), and Clinical Studies (14)].

 8.5 Geriatric Use